A Wild Sheep Chase: Plot summary

 After over a week of waiting at the manor, the narrator runs out of smokes and decides to quit.
-He lives an isolated life of waiting, reading, morning jogs and sipping beer and whiskey waiting for the Rat, whom he correctly guesses to be the new host of the sheep.
-In this time, he encounters the short and weird Sheep Man, who asks for a drink and tells the narrator that his girlfriend is okay and was not harmed when she left.
+He lives an isolated life of waiting, reading, cooking, morning jogs, and sipping whiskey waiting for the Rat, whom he correctly guesses to be the new host of the sheep.
+In this time, he encounters the Sheep Man, a peculiar four-foot character who seems to be a man dressed in a sheep costume.
+The Sheep Man asks for a drink and tells the narrator that his girlfriend is okay and was not harmed when she left.
+The narrator begs him to help to give a hint on the whereabouts of the Rat, to no avail.

-In darkness, soon after, the narrator encounters a familiar voice, the Rat's.
+In darkness, the narrator encounters a familiar voice, the Rat's.
 Sharing a beer together, the Rat starts to answer the narrator's various questions.
 The house had belonged to his father, and had been a vacation home purchased from the US government for cheap, after they failed to turn the land into a radar station.
 They leased the land and sheep pastures to the town, and still do.
 The Rat, feeling nostalgia of happier times and feeling estranged from his family, encountered the sheep journeying back to the house, after hearing the Sheep Professor's story of the sheep and seemingly being drawn to the house.
-The Rat also informs the narrator that he killed himself over a week before the narrator arrived, hanging himself in the garage and the Sheep Man burying him on the property; destroying the sheep (due to the sheep being inside of him) before the sheep could fully control him and preventing the sheep from taking another body.
+The Rat also informs the narrator that he killed himself over a week before the narrator arrived, hanging himself in the kitchen and the Sheep Man burying him on the property; destroying the sheep (due to the sheep being inside of him) before the sheep could fully control him and preventing the sheep from taking another body.
 They say their final goodbyes, promising to see each other again.

 With the mystery solved and questions answered, the narrator walks away from the house.
 The Boss' assistant encounters the narrator and pays him a generous sum, telling him that his company has been dissolved as well.
 The Boss' representative allows the narrator to use his car and its driver to return to town.
 As the narrator returns to town, the driver informs him that his cat has grown fat and that the number to god's phone doesn't seem to work anymore.

 The narrator visits his old friend J's bar.
-Investing in the business with the condition of returns and that the Rat and he would always be welcomed with drinks in the establishment.
+He gives J the entire sum of the check from the Boss's assistant, therefore investing in the business with the condition of returns and that the Rat and he would always be welcomed with drinks in the establishment.